 - If you are a lover of trail mix, like me, these JUMBO healthy vegan oatmeal cookies are just for you.
 Once I start eating trail mix I really can’t stop.
 These vegan breakfast cookies are perfect because portions are already divided up so you won’t go crazy and the whole batch, like I would with trail mix.

 - With these gluten-free breakfast cookies, you can now LITERALLY have cookies at any time of the day.
-The cookies store nicely as well.
+These vegan breakfast cookies store nicely as well.
 So if you are on the go and rushing out of the door in the morning these cookies are the perfect thing to throw in your bag.
 Loaded with protein, fibre and clean ingredients, these cookies are one of those high protein vegan snacks you want to have on hand.

 Needing more plant-based breakfast ideas?